-The prerequisite for graduate work in biology is preliminary work substantially equivalent to the amount of biology, mathematics, physics and chemistry usually taken by an undergraduate majoring in biology at Lehigh University.
+The prerequisite for graduate work in biology is undergraduate training in biology, chemistry, physics and mathematics approximately equivalent to that taken by biology majors at Lehigh University.
 Minor deficiencies in these areas may be completed during the first year of graduate study, usually, however, without graduate credit.
-Ability to undertake graduate work must be demonstrated by previous scholastic record and examinations.

-Candidates for admission to graduate study are required to submit their scores in the Graduate Record Examination in Verbal and Mathematical Aptitude and the Advanced Examination in Biology.
-Research training or thesis credit equivalent to six hours is required by the department for the master's degree.
+Candidates for admission to graduate study in biology should take the Graduate Record (G.R.E.)
+Advanced Test in Biology as well as the G.R.E.
+Verbal and Mathematical Aptitude tests.
+Failure to include results of these examinations with application for admission can seriously delay or prevent action on the application.